RennurApps/AwareIM-resources/README.md

 > Aware IM is a rapid application development tool that lets you create powerful aesthetically appealing web applications quickly.
 Here you'll find a growing list of Aware IM developer tools, tips, news and resources.

 ### News
-> The creators of **Kendo UI**, Progress Software has been recognized by Gartner as a Leader in the 2017 Gartner Magic Quadrant for Mobile Application Development Platforms (MADP). **Kendo UI** is the HTML5/JS Framework that powers Aware IM created web and mobile apps. [**Read more**](https://www.progress.com/campaigns/progress-named-a-leader-in-gartner-magic-quadrant-2017)
+> The creators of **Kendo UI**, Progress Software have been recognized by Gartner as a Leader in the 2017 Gartner Magic Quadrant for Mobile Application Development Platforms (MADP). **Kendo UI** is the HTML5/JS Framework that powers Aware IM created web and mobile apps. [**Read more**](https://www.progress.com/campaigns/progress-named-a-leader-in-gartner-magic-quadrant-2017)

   + [**Service & support**](https://rennurapps.freshservice.com/support/home)
 #### Software